subscription trapper

 August 2025

-The FTC alleged that LA Fitness illegally trapped consumers in gym memberships and add-on services by imposing burdensome and opaque cancellation requirements.
+The FTC filed suit against the operators of LA Fitness and other gyms, alleging that they illegally trapped consumers in gym memberships and add-on services by imposing burdensome and opaque cancellation requirements.
 The complaint charges that consumers were forced to print forms and locate specific staff during limited hours or send a cancellation notice via registered or certified mail, and even then often faced continued billing after attempting to cancel.

 adobe